MA Media Producing Degree Progression

 PROD-GT 2103 | May 19 - August 13, 2025 | 2 credits | 14 weeks

-Internships are an important part of a well-rounded education and can provide students with a perspective on what area of the entertainment industry they may pursue post-graduation.
+Internships are an important part of a well-rounded education and can provide students with a perspective on what area of the entertainment industry they may want to pursue post-graduation.
 Internships can also provide students with vital professional experience and connections that they may draw upon throughout their career.
 Ideally, employers will also benefit from hiring interns who can bring a fresh perspective and talent to their organization.

 Students registered for this course are enrolled in an internship for academic credit.
 In these professional internships, the student's employer or supervisor evaluates the work of the student and this evaluation will be considered for the final grade, which is Pass/Fail.